hjwp/Test-Driven-Django-Tutorial/tutorial05.rst

     from mysite.polls.tests.test_models import *
     from mysite.polls.tests.test_views import *

 Re-running the tests should give us 9 tests again, and we end up with 3 much more manageable, shorter files.
 Hooray.

 At this stage your polls app should look something like this::

-   templates/
+    `-- polls
+        |-- admin.py
+        |-- forms.py
+        |-- __init__.py
+        |-- models.py
+        |-- templates
-        home.html
+        |   |-- home.html
-        poll.html
+        |   `-- poll.html
-    tests/
+        |-- tests
-        __init__.py
+        |   |-- __init__.py
-        test_forms.py
+        |   |-- test_forms.py
-        test_models.py
+        |   |-- test_models.py
-        test_views.py
+        |   `-- test_views.py
-    __init__.py
-    admin.py
-    forms.py
-    models.py
-    views.py
+        `-- views.py

 Pretty neat and tidy!
 Let's get back to what we were doing...

 Dealing with POST requests in a view
 ------------------------------------

 The normal pattern in Django is to use the view that renders your form for GET requests, to also process form submissions via POST.
 The main reason is that it makes it easy to show form validation errors to the user...

 The Django Test Client can generate POST requests as easily as GET ones, we just need to tell it what the data should be.
 Let's write a new test in ``polls/tests/test_views.py`` - we can copy a fair bit from the one above it...

 .. sourcecode:: python
     :filename: mysite/polls/tests/test_views.py